 Students in high school (9th and 10th grade) will be assigned a locker during the 2021-2022 school year.
 A lock and key will be provided to students.
 The homeroom teacher will keep up with the student name, locker number, and extra key throughout the year.
-All lockers on campus are subject to search by school officials without warning if school officials have reasonable suspicion to believe a search of a students' locker would reveal evidence that the school rules have been violated.
+All lockers on campus are subject to search by school officials without warning.